bluescarni/mppp/doc/real.rst

    the precision of a :cpp:class:`~mppp::real` is automatically deduced upon construction following a set of heuristics aimed at ensuring that the constructed :cpp:class:`~mppp::real` preserves the value used for initialisation, if possible.
-   For instance, by default, the construction of a :cpp:class:`~mppp::real` from a 32 bit integer will yield a :cpp:class:`~mppp::real` with a precision of 32 bits.
+   For instance, by default the construction of a :cpp:class:`~mppp::real` from a 32 bit integer will yield a :cpp:class:`~mppp::real` with a precision of 32 bits.
 This behaviour can be altered by specifying explicitly the desired precision value.